New digs for Falcons as they welcome formidable Packers | FOX Sports

 New digs for Falcons as they welcome formidable Packers

 The last time they faced off in Atlanta, the Falcons routed the Packers for the NFC title.
-When they meet Sunday night, the site will be different as the Falcons play their first regular-season game in Mercedes Benz Stadium.
+When they meet Sunday night, the site will be different, with the Falcons playing their first regular-season game in Mercedes Benz Stadium.

 Considering how poorly Green Bay played last January at the Georgia Dome, it probably welcomes the change of venue.